 What Customers Say

-On Amazon the Aggressor 20MP No Glow Trail Camera has three stars.
+On-line the Aggressor 20MP No Glow Trail Camera gets average ratings.

 Going through all the reviews certain issues kept seeming to come up.
 One of the big problems people reported was the grainy and dull quality of the photographs taken with the camera.
 The other main issue was with the fairly short battery life.
 Another common complaint was the inability to manually select the video length, which was something we talked about above.